M3 Money Supply

 M3 is the broadest measure of money supply, including M2 plus large time deposits, institutional money market funds, short-term repurchase agreements, and larger liquid assets.

-M3 Money Supply is the broadest classification of money supply used to measure the total amount of money within an economy.
-It includes all components of the narrower M1 and M2 measures—such as currency, checking accounts, savings accounts, and retail money market funds—and adds less liquid assets primarily held by large financial institutions and corporations.
-These additions include large time deposits (jumbo CDs), institutional money market funds, and short-term repurchase agreements (repos).
-Historically, M3 was used by economists to get a complete picture of the entire money supply, capturing not just consumer spending power but also the significant liquidity reserves of the financial sector.
-It serves as a measure of money as a store of value rather than just a medium of exchange.
-However, its importance has waned in official U.S. policy circles.
-The Federal Reserve discontinued publishing M3 data in 2006, stating that it did not convey any additional information about economic activity that was not already reflected in M2.
-Despite this, many private analysts and other central banks (like the ECB) continue to track M3 (or its equivalent) as a vital indicator of broad inflationary pressures and systemic liquidity.
+M3 Money Supply is the broadest and most comprehensive classification of money supply used by economists to measure the total amount of liquidity within a national economy.
+It includes all components of the narrower M1 and M2 measures—such as physical currency in circulation, checking accounts, savings accounts, and retail money market funds—and adds several categories of less liquid assets that are primarily held by large financial institutions, corporations, and pension funds.
+These institutional additions include large time deposits (typically jumbo CDs over $100,000), institutional money market funds, and short-term repurchase agreements (repos).
+This comprehensive aggregate was designed to capture the total liquidity available across the entire banking system, providing a bird's-eye view of the money that powers wholesale markets and large-scale industrial financing.
+Historically, M3 was used by central bankers and macro economists to get a complete picture of the entire money supply, capturing not just consumer spending power but also the significant liquidity reserves of the financial sector.
+It serves as a measure of money primarily as a store of value rather than just a medium of exchange for daily goods and services.
+However, its importance has waned in official U.S. policy circles over the last two decades.
+The Federal Reserve discontinued publishing M3 data in March 2006, stating that the collection costs outweighed the benefits and that M3 did not convey significant additional information about economic activity that was not already reflected in M2.
+Despite this official stance, many private analysts, global investors, and other central banks (most notably the European Central Bank) continue to track M3 or its equivalent as a vital indicator of broad inflationary pressures and systemic liquidity.
+For global macro traders, M3 remains a key metric for understanding the "wholesale" side of money, where the largest pools of capital reside and move across international borders.
+When M3 grows significantly faster than GDP, it often signals the buildup of asset bubbles in sectors like real estate or equity markets, even if consumer price inflation remains relatively stable.

 Key Takeaways